Improving Everyday Life for People with Rare Brain and Spine Cancers

 How do we make everyday life for patients with rare central nervous system (CNS) cancers better?
-That’s the question that drives Senior Investigator Terri Armstrong, Ph.D., of NCI’s Center for Cancer Research, Neuro-Oncology Branch.
+That’s the question that drives Senior Investigator Terri Armstrong, Ph.D., of the NCI Center for Cancer Research's Neuro-Oncology Branch.
 It stems from her personal experience.

 As an undergraduate student at The Ohio State University, her mother and great grandmother were diagnosed with cancer.
 Dr. Armstrong chose to pursue oncology nursing.
 After graduating, she worked at a cancer hospital in Ohio and cared for her mother.
 Then, her two aunts were also diagnosed with cancer.